9 Introducing Neural Networks

 • Why should we choose polynomial feature maps, rather than some other function instead?

-• How do we know how many to use in order to avoid both underfitting and overfitting?
+• How do we know how many features to use in order to avoid both underfitting and overfitting?

 These two questions are sometimes referred to as the problem of features.
 There have been several proposed solutions to the problem of features over the history of machine learning.
 Today we’ll introduce neural networks, which have been the dominant paradigm in many areas of machine learning since roughly 2012.